 All applicants applying for a Cadet position will be assessed at the end of the process holistically using all the information collected during the recruitment process.
-Competitive applications will proceed to Stage 3 Assessments.
+Competitive applications will progress to Stage 3 Assessments.

 Learn More About Stage 3

-Stage 3 is the final stage in the recruitment process.
 Applicants who progress to this stage will receive an individual information pack providing information on each of the following requirements.